 Strawberries are a popular fruit during summer, and we just love them!
-That's why I created this delicious strawberry crisp recipe that is sure to please.
+That's why I created this delicious strawberry crisp recipe with oatmeal that is sure to please.

 Top it with ice cream, and serve it during the hot summer months for a refreshing dessert.

 This recipe was created by modifying my strawberry filling from my strawberry pie recipe.

 What's the difference between a strawberry pie and a strawberry crisp?

 The main difference between a pie and a crisp, is the crust.
 A pie has a flaky pie crust, but a crisp doesn't require any pie crust.
 Instead, its usually a pie filling with a crumble topping.